revery-ui/revery/README.md

 - `esy b dune runtest`

+### Benchmarks

+Benchmarks can be built & run with:

+- `esy '@bench' run`

+### Documentation

+Documentation can be built & run with:

+- `esy '@doc' run`

+> NOTE: This will start an http-server at localhost; open a URL at the specified address to the view latest docs.

 ## Motivation

 Today, [Electron](https://electronjs.org/) is one of the most popular tools for building desktop apps - using an HTML, JS, CSS stack.
 However, it has a heavy footprint in terms of both RAM and CPU - __essentially packing an entire browser into the app.__ Even with that tradeoff, it has a lot of great aspects - it's the quickest way to build a cross-platform app & it provides a great development experience - as can be testified by its usage in popular apps like VSCode, Discord, and Slack.